Positive Behaviour Support (for Learning)

 Tier 3: Coordinated cross-environment positive behaviour support for students exhibiting severe risk of harm behaviours to self or others (as evidenced by incident reports).

-A Positive Behaviour Support team provides leadership within the school to develop, implement, and monitor PBS strategies across each tier.
+A Positive Behaviour Support (for Learning) team provides leadership within the school to develop, implement, and monitor PBSL strategies across each tier.
 The team comprises of teaching and support staff, therapists and members of the executive.

 Ongoing Support For Staff

-Staff are provided with regular training to enhance their knowledge of PBS at each tier.
+Staff are provided with regular training to enhance their knowledge of PBSL at each tier.